Near Reedsport in Douglas County, Oregon — The American West (Northwest)

 Erected by State of Oregon.

 Location.
 43° 40.648′ N, 123° 55.97′ W. Marker is near Reedsport, Oregon, in Douglas County.
 Marker is on Umpqua Highway (Oregon Route 38) 4 miles west of Loon Lake Road, on the right when traveling west.
+Marker is located on the north side of the highway, within the Umpqua Wayside, overlooking the Umpqua River.
 Touch for map.
-Marker is located on the north side of the highway, within the Umpqua Wayside, overlooking the Umpqua River.
 Marker is in this post office area: Reedsport OR 97467, United States of America.
+Touch for directions.

 Also see . . .